Awfyboy/docs.ctjs.rocks/docs/ct.tilemaps.md

 ### `ct.tilemaps.cacheDiamond(tilemap, chunkSize)`

 Enables caching on this tileset, freezing it and turning it into a series of bitmap textures.
-This proides great speed boost, but prevents further editing.
+This provides a great boost in speed, but prevents further editing.

 This version packs tiles into rhombus-shaped chunks, and sorts them from top to bottom.
 This fixes seam issues for isometric games.